-In this Mishnaic passage, the text introduces examples of offensive behaviour on the part of the wife that gives legitimate cause to the husband to divorce her without her ketubah.
-There are two categories related to her possible infraction that are presented.
+In this Mishnaic passage, the text introduces examples of offensive behavior on the part of the wife that gives legitimate cause to her husband to divorce her without paying her ketubah.
+There are two categories related to her possible impropriety that are presented.
 The first is termed Dat Moshe and the second Dat Yehudit.
-These terms appear very infrequently in the Talmud and their translation is not straightforward.
+These unusual terms appear infrequently in the Talmud and their translation is not straightforward.

-Is Dat Moshe strictly reflecting Biblical law?
-Biblical laws are referred to in the Talmud as d’orayta, or sometimes, laws handed down to Moses from Sinai (if there is no explicit Biblical text), and not Dat Moshe.
+Does the term Dat Moshe indicate biblical law?
+Biblical laws are referred to in the Talmud as d’orayta, or sometimes, if there is no explicit biblical text, as “laws handed down to Moses from Sinai.”
 Dat Yehudit is even more perplexing.
 Is it a category of rabbinic law?
 If so, why use such a singular descriptor?
 Could it refer to custom?
-The Talmud normally uses the term minhag to describe customs and traditions that a community voluntarily takes upon itself and treats it as seriously as if it were law, even if based on ignorance.
-The significance for violation of Dat Moshe or Dat Yehudit, is personal to a married woman with financial consequence leading as it seems to divorce and forfeit of her ketubahIt is not in the realm of religious s.n beyond direct implications to the husband as will be seen below.
-More to the point, these types of law do not apply to unmarried women.
+The Talmud normally uses the term minhag to describe customs and traditions that a community voluntarily takes upon itself that are treated as if they were law, even if based on ignorance.
+The consequences for the violation of Dat Moshe or Dat Yehudit are specific to a married woman, leading to divorce and forfeit of her ketubah.
+It is not in the realm of religious sin beyond direct implications to the husband as will be seen below.
+More to the point, these laws do not appear to apply to unmarried women.

-There are four examples in the Mishna that illustrate the violation of Dat Moshe, a category that suggests a connection to Mosaic law meaning Torah: Feeding the husband untithed food, having relations with her husband when she is Nidda (menstruating), not taking the hallah portion of the household dough and taking vows and not fulfilling them.
-Three out of four of the examples are situations where she causes her husband or the household to sin although only one, Nidda, is exclusively within her purview.
+The mishnah presents four examples that illustrate violations of Dat Moshe, a category that suggests a connection to Mosaic law, meaning Torah: Feeding her husband untithed food, having relations with her husband when she is a niddah (a menstruating woman), neglecting to separate the hallah portion of the household dough and taking vows without fulfilling them.
+Three out of four of the examples are situations where she causes her husband or the household to sin, although only one, niddah, is exclusively within her purview.
 Both tithing and the dough offering are non-gendered commandments and a man could have performed them equally well.
-The Mishna seems to assume that because a wife would be in charge of the household, her husband relies on her to do these mitzvot.
-Breach of trust is the thread that connects the first three mitzvot of untithed food, menstrual prohibition and taking the hallah portion from the dough.
-The fourth, not fulfilling the vows, also touches on a woman’s relationship with her husband.
-The Mishna states that she makes vows and does not fulfill them, which is a Biblical transgression.
-The husband is not directly affected.
-Nonethelesssince he has the power given to him in the Bible, to oversee and nullify her vowsif he chooses, it reflects badly on his reputation or that of his household if she does not uphold them.
-What are conspicuously absent are the violations of severe Biblical prohibitions, such as desecrating Shabbat, eating non-kosher food or thievery.
-In other words, her personal transgression of Biblical law, if it only affects her, does not cause her to forfeit her ketubah or marriage contract.
-The forfeiture is only implemented when she violates this typology of Dat Moshe and in large part, causes her husband to sin.
+The mishnah seems to assume that because a wife would be in charge of the household, her husband relies on her to perform these mitzvot properly.
+Breach of trust is the thread that connects the first three mitzvot enumerated: Untithed food, menstrual prohibition and separating the hallah portion from the dough.
+The fourth, not fulfilling one’s vows, also touches on a woman’s relationship with her husband.
+Since the Bible grants the husband the power to oversee and nullify his wife’s vows if he chooses (Numbers 30:7-9), it reflects badly on his reputation or that of his household if she does not uphold them.
+Conspicuously absent are violations of severe biblical prohibitions, such as desecrating Shabbat, eating non-kosher food or thievery.
+In other words, her transgression of biblical law, if it only affects her, does not cause her to forfeit her ketubah.
+The forfeiture is only exercised when she violates this typology of Dat Moshe, and, in doing so, causes her husband to sin.